Skip to main content

 It is not a spreadsheet with rows and columns.
 It is a dictionary.

-Unlike many NoSQL databases that are “Eventually Consistent” (meaning data might take a few seconds to sync), Etcd is Strongly Consistent.
+Unlike many NoSQL databases that are “Eventually Consistent” (meaning data might take a few seconds to sync across nodes), Etcd is Strongly Consistent.

 Deployment Topologies: Stacked vs. External